From homotopy links to stratified homotopy theories: Preliminaries

-An even more general notion, more suited for the study of stratified homotopies, was introduced by Quinn in \cite{quinn1988homotopically}, that of homotopically stratified sets.
+equipped with the teardrop topology, (see \cref{rem:TeardropTop}).
+A stratified space $X\to P$ is \define{conically stratified} if, for every $x\in X$, in some stratum $X^p$, there exists\begin{itemize} \item a stratified space $L\to P_{>p}=\{q\in P\mid q>p\}$, the \define{(local) link at }$x$, \item an open neighborhood $x\in U\subset X$, \item a space $Z$, \item and a stratified homeomorphism $Z\times c(L)\cong U$, over the poset identification $c(P_{>p})\cong P_{\geq p}\subset P$. \end{itemize} \end{definition} \begin{remark} In the above definition, one considers the teardrop topology on the cone $c(L)$ (see \cite[Definition A.5.3]{HigherAlgebra}).
+Note that for a compact (stratified) space, $L$, it coincides with the quotient topology.
+Since pseudo-manifolds are always assumed to have compact links, this subtlety does not come into play when studying those objects.
+However, when studying more general examples of conically stratified spaces, this distinction is crucial.
+In fact, we will use throughout a result of Lurie \cite[Theorem A.6.4]{HigherAlgebra} (see \cref{theo:Conical_Fibrant}) whose proof relies on the properties of the teardrop topology. \end{remark} An even more general notion, more suited for the study of stratified homotopies, was introduced by Quinn in \cite{quinn1988homotopically}, that of homotopically stratified sets.
 For those objects, instead of considering local links, one considers pairwise homotopy links, which provide a homotopy theoretic global approach to the former. \begin{definition}[{\cite[Definition 2.1]{quinn1988homotopically}}] Let $X\to P$ be a stratified space and $p<q\in P$.
 The \define{homotopy link} of the $p$-stratum in the $q$-stratum is the topological space

 whose topology is induced by the inclusion $\hol_{p<q}(X)\subset C^0([0,1],X)$. \end{definition}